Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Preliminaries

 The following proposition will be especially useful:

-\begin{prop} \emph{\cite[Proposition 2.6]{article3}} Let $X$ be a CAT(0) cube complex, $C$ a combinatorially convex subspace, $p : X \to C$ the combinatorial projection onto $C$ and $x,y \in X$ two vertices.
+\begin{prop} \emph{\cite[Proposition 2.6]{article3}} Let $X$ be a CAT(0) cube complex, $C$ a combinatorially convex subcomplex, $p : X \to C$ the combinatorial projection onto $C$ and $x,y \in X$ two vertices.
 The hyperplanes separating $p(x)$ and $p(y)$ are precisely the hyperplanes separating $x$ and $y$ which intersect $C$. \end{prop}

+As an application of this proposition, let us mention a characterisation of well-separated hyperplanes which will be useful later: